 Ray, fresh from having his legs roboticized, tries to lift a jeep in order to get it out of a ditch, believing that his cyborg Super Strength will get it out.
 He winds up critically injuring himself because while his legs are augmented, his spine isn't.

 In a wide number of episodes Archer points out how stupid it is that everyone he runs into seems to think the Bottomless Magazines trope will play straight, and mocks the cast's tendency to not pay close attention to how many shots they have left.
 One of these times Ron and Archer are on the run from a bunch of crazy fetishists (it makes sense in context) and Archer threatens them with his handgun, but Ron dares Archer to actually shoot them.
 Archer then points out that he had emptied his only clip shooting at the goons that were chasing them a while back and was bluffing.
 While the two resume running Ron wonders how he could be out of bullets so fast, to which Archer points out that a handgun not only holds a finite number of bullets, but also a very small amount because of its relative size.
-In another episode, Mallory (who taught her son his secret-agent skills), when preparing to go up against her son for dating a defected Russian agent, beats his ability to count shots by putting one in the chamber.
+In another episode, Mallory (who taught her son his secret-agent skills), when preparing to go up against her son for dating a defected Russian agent, beats his ability to count shots by leaving one in the chamber.

 In Frisky Dingo, Killface and Xander run against each other for presidency for most of the second season before it's pointed out that neither of them are eligible, as Killface wasn't born in the US and Xander is under 35.